-Now, before diving into distinctions, it’s worth bringing another strand into the story and that is the influence of George Spencer-Brown on Niklas Luhmann.
+Now, before diving into distinctions, it’s worth bringing another strand into the story, and that is the influence of George Spencer-Brown on Niklas Luhmann.

 The Roam user community developed an interest in Zettelkästen.
 This is the life-long personal knowledge management system of Niklas Luhmann.
 At first glance, Zettelkästen is a clever way of indexing note cards to maintain their references.
 However, it doesn’t only enable quick retrieval and new relations but also serendipity.
 For Luhmann, Zettelkästen was a communication partner and a thinking tool.
 He explained how he used it shortly in this video and in more detail in this paper.

-Many people learned about Zettelkästen through Roam as it is indeed a contemporary platform for a similar kind3There are earlier attempts Zettelkästen software attempts like these four, as well as general-purpose note-taking tools, not aiming to reproduce the method, but that happen to have some features partially supporting the method. of linked note-taking but with way more possibilities.
+Many people learned about Zettelkästen through Roam as it is indeed a contemporary platform for a similar kind3There are earlier attempts Zettelkästen software attempts like these four, as well as general-purpose note-taking tools, not aiming to reproduce the method, but that happened to have some features partially supporting the method. of linked note-taking but with way more possibilities.
 Zettelkästen method is now referred to as a particular way of using Roam.
 At any rate, if Roam triggered some interest in Luhmann, it was entirely on what the German sociologist did to produce such an amazing volume of work with outstanding rigour and coherence.
-Indeed the Zettelkästen method deserves attention, but I’d like to shift it on Luhmann’s work itself as it enacts the same kind of thinking which produced the working method.
+Indeed the Zettelkästen method deserves attention, but I’d like to shift it to Luhmann’s work itself as it enacts the same kind of thinking which produced the working method.